-Let's assume you are age 42, have an Average Final Compensation of \$50,000 with a balance of \$28,000 of member contributions and interest, and you have been approved for an accidental disability retirement.
-Your accidental disability benefit is calculated as follows:
+Let's assume you are age 42, have an Average Final Compensation of \$50,000.
+Because your earnable compensation has never exceeded the Social Security Taxable Wage Base, you have never made member contributions.
+Therefore, your balance of member contributions and interest is \$0, and you have been